Shingles

 Prevention

-All people aged 50 or older should get two doses of the shingles vaccine called Shingrix (recombinant zoster vaccine).
-This will help prevent shingles and its complications.
+All adults age 50 and older should get two doses of the shingles vaccine called Shingrix.
+This vaccine helps prevent shingles and its complications.

 Get the second dose 2 to 6 months after the first dose.
-If you have a weakened immune system, you can get the second dose 1 to 2 months after the first dose.
+If you have a weakened immune system, you may get the second dose sooner (1 to 2 months after the first).

 Prevent Spread to Others

-Keep the affected skin clean in order to avoid bacterial infections.
+• Keep the affected skin clean to prevent infection

 • Older adults with weak immune systems